alexandrascript/happy-randomizer-terraform/README.md

 ## Modifying the variables

-Replace the following variables with your information:
+Replace the following variables in `variables.tf` with your information:

 ```hcl
 variable "triton_account" {